 Demonstrate Local Expertise

-A blog post about “choosing a web developer” is competing with millions of similar articles.
-A post about “what Houston businesses typically consider when choosing a web developer” — one that references local factors like the Energy Corridor’s industry mix, the growth in the Heights and Montrose business districts, or Houston’s bilingual market considerations — offers something AI search engines can’t find everywhere.
+A blog post about “choosing a web developer” competes with millions of articles.
+A post about “what Houston businesses consider when choosing a web developer” that references Energy Corridor industry makeup, Heights and Montrose growth, or Houston’s bilingual market stands out.
+AI search can’t find that everywhere.

 Provide Original Information

-AI systems are trained to identify and cite sources that contribute original information rather than rephrasing what already exists.
-This can include:
+AI systems identify and cite sources that contribute original information, not rephrasing what already exists.
+This includes:

 - First-hand experience and case examples (anonymized if needed)